imaginevision/Z-Camera-Doc/expansion/expansion.md

 		| 0xea | 0x02 | len | 0x0f | 0x0f |
 		| 0xea | 0x02 | len | 0x8f | 0x00 | 0x02 | 45 (4 bytes, high|low) | 100 (4 bytes, hig|low) | 0 (4 bytes, high|low) | 1 (4bytes, high|low) |

-UART SET CONFIG is used for set the camera.
+UART SET CONFIG is used for setting the camera configuration.
 For example, the ISO, IRIS and so on.
 There are three types of config in camera

 - choice, e.g. ISO, IRIS..